Black Cinema House

 Consisting of an enclave of rehabilitated buildings on the 6900 block of South Dorchester, Chicago, Dorchester Projects is home to Rebuild Foundation’s first foray into public programming.
 Offering multi-generational community programming ranging from youth art-making activities and community service days to backyard gardening and communal neighborhood dinners, Dorchester Projects is comprised of three program spaces, The Listening House, The Archive House, and Black Cinema House.

-Photos 1-4 by Sara Pooley; 5-6 by William Holman; 7 by James Toftness
+Photos 1-4 by Sara Pooley; 5 by William Holman; 6 by Zena Edwards

 Dorchester Art+Housing Collaborative

-Dorchester Art+Housing Collaborative is a unique opportunity to live in a mixed-income artist community.
+Dorchester Art + Housing Collaborative is a unique opportunity to live in a mixed-income artist community.
 Rebuild Foundation, in collaboration with Brinshore Development and Landon Bone Baker Architects, is transforming 32 two- and three-bedroom townhouses.
-An exciting component of the rental community is the Art Center, which will be a performing arts space.
-Located at 70th between Dante and Harper, Dorchester Art+Housing Collaborative is in close proximity to Rebuild Foundation and Dorchester Projects.
+An exciting component of the rental community is the Art Center, opening early 2015, which will be a performing arts space.
+Located on South 70th Street between Dante and Harper, Dorchester Art + Housing Collaborative is in close proximity to Rebuild Foundation and Dorchester Projects.

 We are excited about this new community-building project focused on artists.
-Artists, arts professionals, and creatives will receive preference and will be selected by the Artist Selection Committee.
+Artists, arts professionals, and creatives receive preference and are selected by the Artist Selection Committee.
 Rebuild Foundation believes in collaboration, and this is important to the collaborative.
-Our hope is that artists will collaborate with their neighbors and with Rebuild Foundation.
-Artists should be willing to give back to the community by teaching workshops, classes or creatively sharing their skills.
+Resident artists will collaborate with their neighbors and with Rebuild Foundation.
+Interested artists should be willing to give back to the community by teaching workshops and classes or creatively sharing their skills.

+Construction is almost complete and apartments are currently available.
 Rents are affordable.
 Don’t miss an opportunity to be part of this innovative collaborative.
-For more information or to pre-apply please contact Leasing and Management at 773.324.2270.
+For more information or to apply, please contact Leasing and Management Company at 773-324-2270.

 Photos by Sara Pooley; Rendering and plans by Landon Bone Baker